kasprlab/mapty-practice/README.md

 11/04/2022
 - [x] Complete and review content 239: Creating a New Workout
-- [ ] Complete and review content 240: Rendering New Workouts
+- [x] Complete and review content 240: Rendering New Workouts

+14/04/2022
+- [ ] Complete and review content 241: Move to marker on click
+- [ ] Complete and review content 242: Working with localStorage
+- [ ] Complete and review content 243: Final Consideration